shuang1330/single_cell/03_celltype_individual_comparison/README.md

 # 03_celltype_individual_comparison

-*compare_individuals_variance.R* : explore for all genes expressed in at least 50% of the cells the variance across individuals
+*compare_individuals_variance.R* : explores for all genes expressed in at least 50% of the cells the variance across individuals

 *correlation_between_celltypes.R* : calculates the Pearson correlation of gene pairwise Spearman correlation for all pairwise combinations of cell types within each dataset (for Oelen v2 and v3 dataset, input from *correlation_celltype.py*), taking only genes expressed in 50% of the cells in both cell types; plots results in heatmap afterwards